Semidefinite Programming and Ramsey Numbers: Introduction

 The proofs involve extensive computations, and it is impractical to provide the actual solutions here.
-Even the certificates are impractically large to provide as ancillary files.
+Even the certificates are impractically large to be provided as ancillary files.
 Instead, we provide the computer programs we used to obtain the results.
 This gives the interested reader the opportunity to recreate our results, and to try the methods on related questions.
-The programs and brief descriptions can be found in electronic form at \OURURL{} \onlyJournal{and on arXiv as ancillary files}\onlyArXiv{and as ancillary files to this preprint}.
+The programs and brief descriptions can be found in electronic form at \OURURL{} and on arXiv \url{https://arxiv.org/abs/1704.03592} as ancillary files.